emeyer34/NSNSD-AcousticReports/README.md

 6. Move the html report from `NSNSD-AcousticReports\CODE\AcousticMonitoringReports` to the season_date folder that the output is associated with and rename to include the site, season, and date.
 7. Repeat steps for all season/date combos<br>

-<b> IMPORTANT: <b> The Listening Center data you moved from Step 1.3 should be already have gone through QA/QC from the listening lab.
+<IMPORTANT:> The Listening Center data you moved from Step 1.3 should be already have gone through QA/QC from the listening lab.
 During the data exploration process (Step 2.4), you may notice NAs or sound source descriptions that do not make sense.
 You will have to find those source codes in the listening center ouput and revise the errant codes.
 Do this in Step 2a.<br>

 ### Step 2a: Find errant codes in the Listening Center output files
 1.)
 In `AcousticMonitoringReports.Rproj`, open `Step2a_ListeningCenterClean.R` <br>